symbolicdata/symbolicdata.github.io/FAQ.md

 of all papers under submission, accepted, rejected, and published [in our wiki](Publications "wikilink") and selected reviewer reports in our git Repo.

-**Question:** What motivated you to publish your data as linked data.
+(R.3) **Question:** What motivated you to publish your data as linked data.

 **Answer:** All world is talking about [Linked Open Data](http://lod-cloud.net/) and its enormously growing importance during the last 10 years.
 There are, of course, also more substantial arguments ...

+(R.4) **Question:** How sustainable is your project? (asked by Stephen Watt at CICM 2014)

+**Background:** We supplied to CICM-14 a paper that was not accepted for presentation in the projects slot but "downgraded" to a "Work in progress report".
+Stephen Watt asked that question during the discussion of our talk.
+We supplied another paper to CICM-16 with the same result but decided not to present the project another time as "Work in progress".

+**Answer:** The project started in 1998, hence survived much longer as many other well staffed projects.
+During that time we had "dry periods" and learned to "survive in the desert" until the next rain (i.e., project money).
+The project is as long alive as the last person works on the last bits of the project.

-**Question:** What is the motivation for your choice of vocabulary?
+(R.5) **Question:** What is the motivation for your choice of vocabulary?

 **Answer:** Not every ontology on the internet has equal influence and it is hard to decide about their "weights".
 We use foaf, dct, org, but also an agile